MIXING & EFFECTS

 - External Outputs - Most ASIO drivers provide outputs (External audio OUT).
 You can route any Mixer track to any

 - Surround sound 5.1 or 7.1 - You can set a group of Mixer tracks to output (External audio OUT) to the individual channels of a 5.1 surround system for surround-sound mixing.
 A Surround sound template is available in the File menu > New from template > Utility > Surround panner.
 After opening this template, select audio interface outputs using the Output menu to match the pre-named Mixer tracks.

 - FL Studio as VST - Additional outputs also appear when using the FL Studio multi output VSTi connection.

 Limitations of routing:

-1. If you are using the 'Primary Sound Driver' audio driver only one track at a time can output to the primary output (usually this is the Master Track).
+- If you are using the 'Primary Sound Driver' audio driver only one track at a time can output to the primary output (usually this is the Master Track).
 This limitation does not apply if you use an ASIO driver, then any Mixer track may be routed to any available output.

 insert track to the send tracks.